 “As announced to the market in December, the Singtel deal provides us with an unmatched competitive advantage in the APAC market and confidence that our strategy and product roadmap are absolutely aligned to the aspirations of large enterprise customers.”

-Payments to related parties and their associates totalled $0.2 million comprising Non-executive Directors fees and expenses and the CEO's base remuneration and expenses for the Quarter.
+Payments to related parties and their associates totalled $0.2 million comprising Non-executive Directors fees and expenses and the CEO's base remuneration and expenses for

 Regional Customer Growth

 Gross new customer growth for the Quarter was well ahead of plan, including a significant uplift across ANZ, Asia and North America, and represented an overall increase of 119% compared to the PCP.